 And alas, he was true.
 As we took off and rose about 2000ft above the group, the sweeping views of the majestic Gold Coast Hinterland, with regular intervals of temporary mist, made it up to us.

 We were told that the winter months of May and June are the best for Gold Coast Hot Air Balloon ride.
 And we were told truth.

-It was a kind of experience that’s hard to convey in words: from the gradual take-off to the panoramic views of tranquillity, every bit of it was precious.
+It was a kind of experience that was hard to convey in words: from the gradual take-off to the panoramic views of tranquillity, every bit of it was precious.

 And the hot air balloon pictures we took on the way, well that made the entire experience a bit more priceless!

-After a little more than an hour ride, hot air balloon started descending.
+After a little more than an hour’s ride, a hot air balloon started descending.
 As the ground approached, our pilot asked us to grab something as there could be a bump.